Promoting British Values

 - All College policies & practices reviewed by governors for compliance with equal opportunities.

-- The College actively challenges homophobic language and attitudes.
+- The College actively challenges homophobic and transphobic language and attitudes.

-- Successful integration of students from, typically, 23 different countries who speak 31 different languages into the Landau Forte ethos where diversity is valued.
+- Successful integration of students from over 20 different countries who speak 30+ different languages into the Landau Forte ethos where diversity is valued.

-- Strong Personal Tutorial (pastoral) structures with vertical mixed aged Tutor groups across the entire age range and including Post 16.
-The Team of Personal Tutors are well trained and led by one of 5 Divisional Directors.
+- Strong Personal Tutorial (pastoral) structures with vertical mixed aged Tutor groups across the entire age range and including sixth formers.
+The Team of Personal Tutors are well trained and led by Heads of Year.
 Students learn from and with one another and a family atmosphere based on mutual support is evident.
 There is a daily stimulus for this session which is also often the vehicle for the delivery of social education.

 - The Student Council has student representatives from across the age range.
 The Executive Team apply for roles and are appointed by the Principal.
 The Team organise themselves, take cabinet responsibility and regularly communicate with the Principal and her team.
 For example, the Chair and Vice Chairs are invited to attend Executive Meetings periodically.

-- A programme of charitable events and fund raising organised and led by student body include our annual Children In Need Day (raising in excess of £9k annually), Operation Christmas Child and a second charity day decided by the Student Council.
+- A programme of charitable events and fund raising organised and led by student body include our annual Children In Need Day (raising in excess of £9k annually) and charity days decided by the Student Council.

 - Humanities curricula teach students to critically evaluate world and British historical events, ideas and political ideals and to understand and respect a range of religious and non-religious viewpoints and faiths.